openstack/contributor-guide/doc/source/contributing/organization-guide.rst

-and interacting with people from different timezones and cultures, as such there are other non-technical recommendations that help facilitate engagement in the OpenStack community, these can be broken down into 3 areas, communication, culture and expectations
+and interacting with people from different timezones and cultures, as such there are other non-technical recommendations that help facilitate engagement in the OpenStack community, these can be broken down into three areas: communication, culture and expectations.

 Communication
 ^^^^^^^^^^^^^